October 16, 2025

 - Airtable Review, Kari H.

-Asana has been my daily driver for years.
+Asana has been my daily driver for years and is a user-friendly project management software for teams.
 The free plan includes task tracking, project timelines, and collaborative tools perfect for managing team workflows or personal projects.

 I particularly liked Asana’s ability to create custom workflows and organize tasks into boards or checklists, depending on what suited my projects.
 I set up boards for tracking articles from ideation to publication, assigning tasks to team members, and attaching files for collaboration.
 The timeline view gave me a clear picture of overlapping deadlines, which is essential when juggling multiple projects.
 The ability to comment directly on tasks made communication seamless.